schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 A strong visualization can make complex data accessible; however, without care, the message can get lost.
 Great visualizations balance clarity, precision, and aesthetics.
 This section offers practical tips and guiding principles to elevate your data visualizations.

+The Financial Times also has a ["visual vocabulary" guide](https://ft-interactive.github.io/visual-vocabulary/) for which approach to take to visualizing data.

 Note that these are general recommendations and rules of thumb, not rules that you must follow 100% of the time!
 Data visualization is a combination of technical, design, and artistic skills, and there are often exceptions to the rules :)